wp-plugins/cms-tree-page-view/readme.txt

 Tested up to: 3.5
 Stable tag: 1.2.2

 Adds a tree view of all pages & custom posts.
-Get a great overview + options to drag & drop to reorder & option to add multiple pages at once.
+Get a great overview + options to drag & drop to reorder & option to add multiple pages.

 == Description ==